First Home Buyer Grants in Australia: What Support Could You Access?

 If you buy a property at auction for $1 million and you intend to get a 90% LVR loan, you would need to put down a $100,000 deposit.

-However, if the valuation comes in at $950,000, it means, bank is only going to lend you 90% of valuation price, i.e. $855,000 and your total deposit will increase to $145,000 instead of $100,000, which means you will need to find an extra $45,000 for settlement.
+However, if the valuation comes in at $950,000, the bank will only lend 90% of the valuation amount, which is $855,000.
+That means your total deposit increases to $145,000 instead of $100,000, so you would need to find an extra $45,000 for settlement.

 Your options are to come up with those additional funds out of your own pocket, negotiate with the real estate agent, or walk away if you’re in a cooling-off period.
 If you bought at auction, you have no choice but to honour the contract.